fidraC/School-Blog-Template/README.md

 - Not sure...

 @Me
-- Make modular
-  - Use JSON config file for departments and admins
-  - Make school name in navbar also configurable through config file
-  - Use markdown for index pages and allow admin to edit through admin interface directly
-- Delete comments table from sql
-- Create new organization and fork this repo for offical YCISCQ website
-- Make this repo into generic one for future reference
+- Possible revision section for secondary students
+- Information on student leader bodies

 @Postponed
-- Information on student leader bodies
-- Beautifying frontend by Chris
+- Full frontend by Chris
-- Possible revision section for secondary students

 @Done
 - Posting and displaying posts